KjetilHHauger/science_museum/README.md

 [Roadmap](https://github.com/users/KjetilHHauger/projects/3/views/4)

 My 4-week website development plan follows a structured approach.
-Over a 7-day design period, you begin with a day of Lo Fi design, exploring various ideas for mobile presentation.
-Subsequently, you transition to Mid Fi, blocking out and refining designs for tablets and desktops, with flexibility for adjustments based on on-screen appearance.
+Over a 7-day design period, I begin with a day of Lo Fi design, exploring various ideas for mobile presentation.
+Subsequently, I transition to Mid Fi, blocking out and refining designs for tablets and desktops, with flexibility for adjustments based on on-screen appearance.
-The Hi Fi wireframe phase prioritizes font, color palette, and active state considerations.
+The Hi Fi wireframe phase prioritizes font, color palette.
 Post-design, attention shifts to the navbar and footer, pivotal components across all pages.

 Testing using Lighthouse and markup validation ensures adherence to criteria before implementation, showcasing a commitment to quality.